How Fukushima triggered Germany's nuclear phaseout | DW | 10.03.2021

 Three months later, the German parliament voted to phase out atomic energy by the end of 2022.
 But energy companies sued the government for damages.
 It took nearly 10 more years for both sides to agree to damages worth €2.4 billion ($2.86 billion,) with taxpayers footing the bill for Merkel's phaseout detour.

-In probably no other country on earth did Fukushima lead to such a radical and swift energy transition as in Germany.
-Even in Japan, there's still no talk of moving away from nuclear energy.

-A number of governments, like France, the UK, and the US, see this form of energy, with its low CO2 emissions, as part of the solution to tackling the climate crisis.
+A number of governments, such as those of France, the UK, and the United States, consider nuclear energy, with its low CO2 emissions, as a tool in slowing climate change.
 And the UN's Intergovernmental Panel on Climate Change (IPCC) agrees.

-"In countries with liberalized energy markets, nuclear power plants only come about with state guarantees for the financial risks," he said, as is the case in France or Finland.
+"In countries with liberalized energy markets, nuclear power plants only come about with state guarantees for the financial risks," he said, pointing to France and Finland.

-Plus, as Flasbarth points out, nuclear energy can't compete with solar or wind energy when it comes to cost, and that trend is expected to continue.
+Plus, Flasbarth said, nuclear energy can't compete with solar or wind energy when it comes to cost — and that trend is expected to continue.

 "Renewable energy is becoming cheaper and cheaper, while nuclear is becoming more and more expensive," he said.

-There could be other reasons, though, suspects Wolfram König, the president of the Federal Office for the Safety of Nuclear Waste Management.
+There could be other reasons why governments might, pursue atomic energy, said Wolfram König, the president of the Federal Office for the Safety of Nuclear Waste Management.

 "In the past, the civilian use of this technology has always been coupled with the question of usability for the military," König said.
-From this comes the danger of this technology being "used in not exactly the most stable political systems."
+From this comes the danger that this technology could be "used in not exactly the most stable political systems."

 As Germany fast approaches its goals of phasing out nuclear energy by the end of 2022 and coal by 2038, renewable energy must be expanded fast.
 As Sauer sees it, the goals are attainable within that time period, but the implementation is still too slow.
 He wants to see "significantly more ambitious goals."

-Fukushima led to a major decision in Germany that today hardly anyone questions.
-Jochen Flasbarth calls it "one of the greatest contributions to consensus-building in Germany's post-war history."
+Fukushima led to a major decision in Germany that hardly anyone questions now.
+Flasbarth calls it "one of the greatest contributions to consensus-building in Germany's postwar history."

-In fact, the far-right AfD is the only major German party calling for a return to this nuclear power, citing concerns over energy supply.
-It also contends that electricity has been too heavily taxed during the energy transition.
-But even for the AfD, nuclear energy doesn't seem to be a winning topic — there's no mention of it in the upcoming state election campaign programs.
+In fact, the far-right Alternative for Germany (AfD) is the only major party calling for a return to nuclear power, citing concerns over the energy supply.
+The party also contends that electricity has been too heavily taxed during the energy transition.
+But nuclear energy doesn't seem to be a winning topic for the AfD: There's no mention of it in the upcoming state election campaign programs.

 This article was translated from German.